PostgreSQL Major Version Upgrade

 name: postgres-creds

-1 Specify the target major version.
+1 Set this to the desired target major version.

 Available Disk Space